dirigible-io/dirigible-io.github.io/_posts/apps/2016-07-12-app_core_api.md

-Enterprise JavaScript is a set of API modules that aims at standardization of the usage of http client and server, database access, files operations, websockets and even threads and streams manipulations for JavaScript.
+Enterprise JavaScript is a set of API modules that aims at standardization of the usage of http client and server, database access, files operations, websockets, and even threads and streams manipulations for JavaScript.

 For instance: